Magic of the Whiteboard

 30 March 2022

-A couple weeks ago, as I was lesson planning in the library, I overheard a couple teachers talking... about students' inability to type.
-"It's ridiculous how long it takes them.
+"It's ridiculous how long it takes them to type.
 And then I have to give them a bad grade because they can't type."

 Fear in the Unknown